fi-content2-games-platform/FIcontent.Gaming.Enabler.ARTool/README.md

 - Photo step 7

   Your presentation is visible in „My Presentations” folder and you can choose to keep it private or make it public.
 You can also “delete” it or modify it using “edit”.
-To download your presentation go to the presentations overview inside mobile ARgenie app; Enjoy it!
+To download your presentation go to the presentations overview inside mobile ARTool app; Enjoy it!

 ARvatar Game
 -------------